Thursday, February 20, 2014

 10 tribes.

 The sights and experiences of the past week have been as fantastic as they've been life changing.
-Coming to Ethiopia to witness first-hand some of the world's most unique and endangered ethnic groups has long been merely a fantasy for me, as a child tantalized by images of beaded bare-breasted natives in National Geographic.
-Twenty years later this dream would ultimately be fulfilled.
-Starting off from Addis in a 1980 Nissan Patrol 4x4 filled with equipment, my father, our Kafa guide Sumsum, our Amhara driver Mohammed, and I slowly meandered along dirt roads from village to village, taking in the exotic inhabitants and vast landscape.
-Sumsum, whose tribe discovered the coffee bean, speaks nearly 6 different tribal languages in addition to the national Amharic and English.
+Coming to Ethiopia to witness first-hand some of the world's most unique and endangered ethnic groups has long been merely a fantasy for me, as a child captivated by images of beaded bare-breasted natives in National Geographic.
+Twenty years later this dream would ultimately be fulfilled, and while I had to keep reminding myself not to "fetishize" these tribal minorities, nothing about their traditions ceased to allure me.
+Starting off from Addis in a 1980 Nissan Patrol 4x4 filled with equipment, my father, our Kafa guide Tsumtsum, our Amhara driver Mohammed, and I slowly meandered along dirt roads from village to village, taking in the exotic inhabitants and vast landscape.
+Tsumtsum, whose tribe discovered the coffee bean (from "Kafa" we get "coffee"), speaks nearly 6 different tribal languages in addition to the national Amharic and English.
 Mohammed, who has years of experience as a commercial truck driver, is an expert at navigating rough muddy trails and avoiding collisions with cow herds and flocks of goats.
 They make a great team, always looking out for our comfort and helping to mediate our interactions with the tribes.
 The stories are too numerous to document in detail here, but I hope to share with you some of this week's highlights in brief.

 Our Amhara driver, Mohammed